Finding Happiness at a Silent Retreat

 As a youngster, I threw myself into competitive running, volunteering, volleyball, and building lean-tos at outdoor education camps.

-In grade seven, I even received ‘the double digger’ award in Volleyball for often spiking the ball just before it went out of bounds.
+In grade seven, I even received ‘the double digger’ award in Volleyball for spiking the ball just before it went out of bounds.

 Now, as an adult, I find the most peace and happiness when sitting in silence.